-The Computational and Stochastic Optimization (CSO) Laboratory is interested in solving computational optimization problems in production planning, supply chain management, and energy systems, including lot-sizing, renewable energy integration, energy storage, energy supply chain, and power grid optimization.
+The Computational Optimization and Energy Systems Laboratory is interested in solving computational optimization problems in production planning, supply chain management, and energy systems, including lot-sizing, renewable energy integration, energy storage, energy supply chain, and power grid optimization.
 A sample of the lab research projects are as follows:

 - Multi-stage Mixed Integer Programming under Uncertainty: Study reformulations, polyhedral aspects, and algorithms for large-scale multi-stage stochastic and robust integer programs, and its application in electricity energy systems.
 Topics include strong formulations and computational complexity analysis for stochastic unit commitment problems, cutting planes for multi-stage stochastic integer programs, and polyhedral studies for multi-stage robust integer programs.